-As a foreign expat, it can be risky to publish and release any content that un-confirmed, regardless it’s online or offline, you can get yourself into some trouble for doing so because internet here is wildly spotted by people.
+As a foreign expat (and even moreso as a local), it can be risky to publish and release any content that un-confirmed, regardless it’s online or offline, you can get yourself into some trouble as the internet here is as heavily policed as you’ve heard.

 7) National/Traditional Holidays

 When the national holidays hit the the whole country goes into temporary sleep mode.
 Shops, government offices, rental houses shut for a period extending a few days before and after the official holiday dates.
 Conversely, travel and hotels get booked up fast and crews charge 1.5-2X their standard rates for work.